ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 But what does _just enough_ mean?
 Just enough depends on a lot of variables like budget, scope, team, ...
 The approach will also be different for greenfield projects or for existing projects.
-When you are working on a **greenfield project**, it's important to start with a **high-level view** of all components in the application.
+When you are working on a **greenfield project**, it is important to start with a **high-level view** of all components in the application.
 These components are all the pieces necessary for a system to operate.
 Other components and details can be added later.
 Working with **existing systems** benefits from a slightly different approach, where you can start with an accurate high-level diagram of the **current** architecture of the existing application.